apache/iceberg/format/view-spec.md

 View versions are immutable.
 Once a version is created, it cannot be changed.
 This means that representations for a version cannot be changed.
 If a view definition changes (or new representations are to be added), a new version must be created.

-Each representation is an object with at least one common field, `type`, that is one of the following:
+A representation is identified by its `type` and `dialect`.
+A view version can have multiple representations (i.e., different `type` and `dialect` combinations), but at most have one representation for a given `type` and `dialect` pair.

+The `type` field can be one of the following:
 * `sql`: a SQL SELECT statement that defines the view

-In addition to `type`, each representation defines a `dialect`.
-A `dialect` is a string that identifies the query language dialect used in the representation.
-For example, `trino` or `spark`.
-A view version cannot have duplicate representations with the same `type` and `dialect`.

 Representations further define metadata for each type.